nagansureyash/PowerBI-BI-360/README.md

 - **Power BI**
   Used for creating dynamic visualizations and interactive reports.

-- **SQL**
+- **SQL (MySQL)**
-  Employed for advanced data extraction, transformation, and preparation.
+  Utilized to pull raw data directly from the MySQL database for further processing.

 - **DAX (Data Analysis Expressions)**
-  Utilized to build custom measures and perform complex calculations.
+  Used to build custom measures and perform complex calculations within Power BI.

 - **Excel**
   Applied for preliminary data cleaning, structuring, and quick validations.